-You are invited to participate in the 3rd Annual Design of Medical Devices Conference International Student Design Showcase.
-The purpose of the Showcase is to promote and publicize excellence in medical device design by teams of undergraduate and graduate students conducted as part of their course work.
-Outstanding student designs will be selected for presentation at the showcase held during the Design of Medical Devices Conference in Minneapolis, April 13-16, 2015.
+You are invited to participate in the 5th Annual Design of Medical Devices Conference Student Design Showcase.
+The purpose of the showcase is to promote and publicize excellence in medical device design by teams of undergraduate and graduate students conducted as part of their course work.
+Outstanding student designs will be selected for presentation at the showcase held during the Design of Medical Devices Conference in Minneapolis, April 11, 12-14, 2016.

-• All Accepted Papers will be presented in the 2015 International Student Design Showcase
+• All Accepted Papers will be presented in the 2016 Student Design Showcase

 • Please be dressed appropriately in business attire

 • Set-up time is on Tuesday, April 12 from 4:00pm-5:00pm

 • There will be space available to store your posters during the conference.
 Please see conference staff at the registration desk if you wish to store your poster. *NOTE* pre-shipment of posters is NOT available.